How to Set Up Your Honeywell Alarm with Apple Home for Push Notifications and Geofence-Based Arming/Disarming

 Adding Honeywell Zones to the Duo Portal

-While Homebridge was rebooting I logged into the Eyezon web portal and navigated to Systems > Settings.
 Performing the next series of steps simply ensures I have pretty names for all of my devices if I opt to use the Eyezon services.
+I logged into the Eyezon web portal and navigated to Systems > Settings.

 I scrolled down to Zone Labels and selected Manage Zone Labels.